essentialkaos/redis-cli-monitor/readme.md

 Options

-  --host, -H host            Server hostname
-  --port, -P port            Server port
-  --password, -a password    Password to use when connecting to the server --timeout, -t 1-300        Connection timeout in seconds --no-color, -nc            Disable colors in output --help, -h                 Show this help message --version, -v              Show version
+  --host, -H ip/host         Server hostname (127.0.0.1 by default) --port, -P port            Server port (6379 by default) --password, -a password    Password to use when connecting to the server --timeout, -t 1-300        Connection timeout in seconds (3 by default) --no-color, -nc            Disable colors in output --help, -h                 Show this help message --version, -v              Show version